Tensors as Linear Algebra

 // a rank-deficient weight matrix can't learn distinct features

-// One value near zero means rank 1Matrix Multiplication as Composition
+// Second diagonal entry of R is 0: rank 1Matrix Multiplication as Composition

 When you chain CSS transforms, the browser multiplies the matrices together.
-Neural network layers work the same way — each layer's weight matrix is a linear map, and stacking layers composes those maps.
+Neural network work the same way: each layer's weight matrix is a linear map, and layers composes those maps.

 import * as tf from '@tensorflow/tfjs';